Skip to Main Navigation | Skip to Content

 Student Admission Process

-Students interested in an undergraduate certificate program must submit the admission application, $30 non-refundable application fee, and official high school and/or college transcripts.
+Students interested in an undergraduate certificate program must submit the undergraduate admission application, $30 non-refundable application fee, and official high school and/or college transcripts.
 Those applying as a freshman within two years of high school graduation must also submit ACT/SAT scores.

 To be admitted as a freshman, a student must meet the following criteria: